The Birth Chart of Pope Francis &

 With its refusal to accept, let alone acknowledge such modern issues as same sex marriage, along with its projected image of hierarchal status and judgmental disapproval over seemingly everything, and lest we not forget the vast number of sex abuse scandals regularly emerging from its clergy, the dawn of the 21st century saw the Catholic Church becoming more and more distantly detached from the modern world with even its most faithful followers leaving in droves.

-Even the role of being Pontiff was no longer seen as a divine vocation of life long dedication.
+And to top it off, it seemed as if the role of being Pontiff in this modern day and age was no longer seen as a divine vocation of life long dedication.
 In recent years it had reduced itself to being a mere job that came with a finite range of dates, as was seen when Pope Benedict XVI abdicated the Papacy in the winter of 2013.

-But all that was until Pope Francis came to town…..
+But that was until Francis came to town…..

 At the time of John Paul II’s death and throughout the voting process of the Polish Pontiff’s successor, a powerfully rare event was taking place astrologically involving the planet of spirituality, Neptune, with the planet of tradition breaking and uniqueness, Uranus.
 The two heavenly bodies were interacting in a process astrologically known as “mutual reception”.